4est-is-Forrest/square-iron/content/docs/Connectors/Spawn Driver.md

 #### **_Arguments:_**

-* Instances: list of one or more expected ServiceNow instances; Default: The most used instance
+* Instances: list of one or more expected ServiceNow instances; Default: The most used instance: 'instance1'
 * Credentials: (optional) dictionary of credentials for instances other than 'instance1.'
 Default is none.
 Dictionary key nomenclature is simply: instance_usr/pwd
 * Persist: Whether the Driver should be kept open after completed login/logins; Default is True